Abhkrishnan/MachineLearningGroup12/readme.md

 ## Dataset 2
 *   All the required libraries ie, pandas, os, tensorflow are imported
 *   data is being imported and classified accordingly using the os library
-*   the data is them fed to a ImageDataGenerator to augment the data and artificatilly create new datas from the already existing ones
+*   the data is then fed to a ImageDataGenerator to augment the data and artificatilly create new datas from the already existing ones
 *   deep learning model is created and complied to feed the data
 *   the data is fitted into the model with an epochs of 25 prediting its accuracy score